karthikshivaram24/Twitter-News-Engagement-Data-Collection/README.md

 | 1        | Create Search Queries for Each News Source | `src/seedusers/twitter_search_generator.py` |
 | 2        | Sample a set of Random Users               | `src/seedusers/twitter_random_stream_sampler.py`|

-**Note :** For step 1, a shell script is generated which contains multiple calls to the Twitter Search Client for Python.
+**Note :** For step 1, a shell script is generated which contains multiple calls to the Twitter Search Client for Python and is found in `Data/seedscripts/`.

 ## Phase 3: Filtering Seed Users